 Body Fat Percentages: What’s the Norm?

-Body fat percentages are classified, according to ACE, as essential, athletic, acceptable or obese.
+Body fat percentages are classified, according to ACE, as essential, athletic, acceptable or obesity.
 Women usually have a higher amount of body fat than men in order to maintain menstruation and have children, so there are different ranges between the two sexes.

 - Women: 10 to 13 percent